 What this means for your B2C and B2B customer service management

 One thing that B2C and B2B customer service management have in common is the fact that they are both driven by processes.
 The question is which processes are integral and what resources are required to keep these processes efficient and operative.
 For both areas, the right Customer Service Management Software can be of help.
 For B2C it is important that your software can sort, process, and manage large quantities of tickets effectively and on multiple relevant channels.
 An ITSM tool for B2B customer service on the other hand must be able to manage fewer but significantly more diverse and complex tickets while giving you a holistic view on all customer data points.

 When it comes to B2B customer service, our own Customer Service Management solution software provides you with tailor-made support.
-The Serviceware Enterprise Service Platform can service and maintain large B2B customer service centers – on-premise or as a SaaS model – even for complex, consulting-heavy products and services.
+The Serviceware Enterprise Service Platform can service and maintain large B2B customer service centers – on-premises or as a SaaS model – even for complex, consulting-heavy products and services.
 Learn more about our solution and request a free software demo.